-At Advanced Implant and Cosmetic Dentistry all phases of the treatment are done in one place.
-The staff is very kind and knowledgeable and the first step is to educate the patient as to what the proper treatment should be for their particular situation.
+At Advanced Implant and Cosmetic Dentistry, all phases of the treatment are done in one place.
+Our staff is incredibly kind and very knowledgeable about the dental implant process as a whole.
+When you visit our Beverly Hills implant dentist for treatment, our first step is to educate patients as to what the proper treatment should be for their particular situation.
 Every person is not the same.
 Why do I need a bone graft or why do you need more implants than somebody else.
 These and many other questions that commonly come up would be answered for you.

 So if you are not sure what to do and you think dental implants could be a solution for your dental needs you will have come to the right place.
 My staff and I look forward to seeing you.